Course Catalog - Science

 (Year long course)

-This rigorous course is most often taken by students preparing for higher education in the physical sciences, engineering, or electronics.
+This course is most often taken by students preparing for higher education in the physical sciences, engineering, or electronics.
 It covers the content of the first semester of a calculus-based physics class over two semesters.
 Investigations and problem solving will apply calculus and technology aligned with the College Board framework including kinematics; Newton’s laws of motion; work, energy and power; systems of particles and linear momentum; circular motion and rotation; and oscillations and gravitation.
 Students will prepare to take the AP Physics C-Mechanics exam in May.

 PR: Students should have completed AP Physics 1 or comparable course; should have taken or be concurrently taking Calculus